lemberg/carma-money/README.txt

 This module defines the "money" CCK field.
 It uses the Currency API, which is included in the Currency module, to get a list of valid currencies.

+The form element for amount is reused from the Formatted Number CCK module.
-Decimal points and thousands separators are formatted using the Format Number API module (http://drupal.org/project/format_number), where these options are configured from site and/or user settings.
+Decimal points and thousands separators are formatted using the Format Number API module, where these options are configured from site and/or user settings.

 REQUIREMENTS